Money in the Bank (2026): Background

+The 17th annual Money in the Bank event will be held at the Smoothie King Center in New Orleans, Louisiana.

-Money in the Bank is an annual professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE since 2010, generally held between May and July.
+Money in the Bank is an annual premium live event (PLE) produced by WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
 Along with WrestleMania, Royal Rumble, SummerSlam, and Survivor Series, it is considered one of the promotion's five biggest events of the year, referred to as the "Big Five".
 The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the respective men's and women's winners a match for a championship of their choosing at any time within the next year.

 New Orleans, Louisiana was originally set to host WrestleMania 42 in April 2026, but on May 22, 2025, it was revealed that the city would no longer be hosting the event.
 This came as part of a larger agreement with New Orleans, in which the city would host a future WrestleMania as well as the 2026 Money in the Bank.
 The following day, WWE Chief Content Officer Paul "Triple H" Levesque confirmed the date for the 17th Money in the Bank as Saturday, August 29, 2026.
-However, on October 22, 2025, it was announced that the event would instead by held eight days later on Sunday, September 6, 2026, and the venue was revealed as the Smoothie King Center.
-It will feature wrestlers from the Raw and SmackDown brand divisions.
-This will be the first Money in the Bank to take place in September, also making it the latest calendar date for the event.
+However, the event's date would be pushed back twice, as on October 22, 2025, WWE announced a new date of Sunday, September 6, 2026, with the venue confirmed as the Smoothie King Center, but on June 8, 2026, WWE revealed that Money in the Bank would instead take place one month later on Saturday, October 10 at the same venue, with Sunday Night's Main Event taking place on September 6, at the State Farm Arena in Atlanta, Georgia.
+This will be the first Money in the Bank to take place in October, also making it the latest calendar date for the event, and it will feature wrestlers from the Raw and SmackDown brand divisions.
+Fightful Select reported that the change to October was due to a scheduling conflict with broadcast partners, while Bryan Alvarez of Wrestling Observer Figure Four Online said it was more so due to conflicts with WWE's touring dates in September as production trucks could not get to New Orleans in time.

+Broadcast outlets

-In addition to airing on traditional PPV worldwide, it will be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This marks the first Money in the Bank to livestream on ESPN in the United States, as their contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August 2025.
+In addition to airing on traditional pay-per-view worldwide, it will be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and SuperSport in Sub-Saharan Africa.
+This marks the first Money in the Bank to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PLEs expired at the conclusion of Clash in Paris in August 2025.